randommm/rust-financial-platform/README.md

 * Create the database with: `cargo install sqlx-cli && sqlx database create && sqlx migrate run`

-* Start the data pipeline with `cargo run --bin rust-trading-platform-pipeline`
+* Start the data pipeline with `cargo run --bin rust-financial-platform-pipeline`

-* Start the API with `cargo run --bin rust-trading-platform-api`
+* Start the API with `cargo run --bin rust-financial-platform-api`